 The timing and temperature suggestions in this guide, as well as all the FAQs and basic instructions, are part of our partnership with Anova, the makers of our favorite sous vide circulator, the Anova Precision Cooker.
 You can download the Anova Precision Cooker App (it's free) to grab all this information right off your phone or tablet while you're cooking.
-And if you've got an Anova Precision Cooker, you can even control it directly from the app via Bluetooth, and soon Wi-Fi.
+And if you've got an Anova Precision Cooker, you can even control it directly from the app via Bluetooth and Wi-Fi.

 Get the Recipe

 I was a skeptic at first, but I'm going to say it now: When done properly, ribs cooked via sous vide are every bit as good as traditional barbecue, if not better.
 Not only that, but they're far more replicable (no weather or wind or uneven heat from coals to deal with), they take much less effort (no babysitting that smoker!), they take less practice (anybody who can turn on an iPod can turn on a sous vide cooker), and, to top it off, they can be cooked year-round, indoors.